You used to have an hour to get some chores done during the day. Now it is gone!

 The main benefit that I felt when my son stopped napping in the afternoon was that his nighttime sleep improved dramatically!
 That was great news for one tired Dad!

 Kids need less sleep as they progress through life.
-If they are sleeping more during the day, it means there is a potential that they need less sleep during the night.
+If they are sleeping more during the day, there is a potential that they need less sleep during the night.
 Bad news!

 Look upon this moment in your life as a positive one, because it *could* mean better sleep at night for you too.

 Reasons why your 2-year-old does not want to nap anymore

 I have covered the main reason here already.
-Your kid might not need a nap anymore because they simply do not need as much sleep.
+Your kid might not need a nap anymore because they do not need as much sleep.
 However, there may be other reasons!

 Have any life-changing events happened?

 It is common for a sibling to make an appearance around this time in a child’s life.
 Having a new baby in the house can disrupt your child’s usual routine, and that is likely to cause some retaliation!